MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates.md

    In the JSON output, note down the value of the `publicIpAddress` and `systemAssignedIdentity` properties.
 You'll use these values later in the tutorial.

    > [!NOTE]
-   > The name `UbuntuLTS` is an Uniform Resource Name (URN) alias, which is a shortened version created for popular images like *UbuntuLTS*.
+   > The name `UbuntuLTS` is a Uniform Resource Name (URN) alias, which is a shortened version created for popular images like *UbuntuLTS*.
    > Run the following command to display a cached list of popular images in table format:
    >
    > ```azurecli